go-chassis/go-chassis/docs/user-guides/tracing.md

 # Tracing
 ## Introduction
-Go chassis use opentacing-go or skywalking to trace distributed system call
+Go chassis use opentacing-go to trace distributed system call
-# 1 Opentacing-go
 ## Configuration

 the config is in monitoring.yaml